-- you had an allergic reaction to hydrocortisone sodium succinate or any other corticosteroid medicine or any of the ingredients found in SOLU-CORTEF; or - you have a fungal infection or any untreated infection. - you have herpes simplex of the eye, except if SOLU-CORTEF is used only briefly for emergencies - you have chickenpox or smallpox, except if SOLU-CORTEF is used only briefly for emergencies
+- you are allergic to hydrocortisone sodium succinate, any other corticosteroid medicine, or any of the non-medicinal ingredients in SOLU-CORTEF (see What are the ingredients in SOLUCORTEF?) - you have a fungal infection or any untreated infection - you have herpes simplex of the eye, except if SOLU-CORTEF is used only briefly for emergencies - you have chickenpox or smallpox, except if SOLU-CORTEF is used only briefly for emergencies

 - you have recently received a type of vaccine called a live or live / attenuated vaccine.
-Do not receive this vaccine during treatment with SOLU-CORTEF - you have low platelet count and administer for intramuscular use
+Do not receive this type of vaccine during treatment with SOLU-CORTEF. - you have a low blood platelet count and SOLU-CORTEF is to be given as an injection into your muscle

-This medicine is not recommended for injection via the spinal cord (intrathecal or epidural)
+This medicine is not recommended for injection via the spinal cord (intrathecal or epidural).